mikolicsreka/p4simpletcpendpoint/README.md

 The filter's first field is the hashed IP and port, the second is a bit that represents the boolean value (eg. if received, then 1, if not, then 0).
 The SYN-ACK packet's values are modified according to the image above.
 As we receive the ACK after the SYN (as the last packet of the TCP handshake), the connection is handled as established.
+I introduced a third bloom filter (`bloom_filter_syn_ackno`) for checking if the AckNo for the received ACK packet is correct.
+(Sent immediately after the SYN-ACK packet that we sent.)

 ### Data flow
 For the established connections it is simply sends back and ACK response, its values are configured as shown in the figure above.